cisco-en-programmability/dnacentersdk/docs/contributing.rst

    * ``TEST_DNA_CENTER_PASSWORD`` - Your test account's DNA Center password.

+   * ``DEBUG_ENVIRONMENT_VARIABLE`` - Your test's debug variable, which controls whether to log information about DNA Center APIs' request and response process.

+   * ``VERSION_ENVIRONMENT_VARIABLE`` - The DNA Center API's version for your test account.

 5. Add your code to your forked repository.

    If you are creating some new feature or functionality (excellent!), please also write a `test`_ to verify that your code works as expected.